Infinity Wars: Plot

 Gamora has been unsuccessfully using the Infinity Blade to cut through the barrier at the God's Quarry while being watched by the Council of Watchers.
 She states that nothing gets out without her permission, that being when Devondra is done devouring what's inside.
-In the Soul Stone, Loki's group and the warped heroes fight Devondra as Adam Warlock and Soldier Supreme arrive, with the latter stating that he doesn't want to be unmade.
-Adam Warlock states that if they can defeat Devondra, Warp World could still exist.
+In the Soul Stone, Loki's group and the warped heroes fight Devondra as Adam Warlock and Soldier Supreme arrive, with the latter stating that he does not want to be unmade.
+Adam states that if they can defeat Devondra, Warp World could still exist.
 As Loki's group traverses through the wastelands, they find a younger Gamora playing with stones.
 Emma Frost and Ms. Marvel talk her and learn that she is in a safe place that she does not want her to leave.
 After persuading the younger Gamora to lend them the Infinity Stones, they are divided among the heroes based on their abilities: Emma gets the Power Stone, Hulk gets the Space Stone, Ant-Man gets the Time Stone, Kang the Conqueror gets the Reality Stone, Loki gets the Soul Stone, and Ms. Marvel gets the Mind Stone.
 Back in the real world, alternate versions of Phylla-Vel and Moondragon attack Gamora for destroying their universe.
 As Gamora defends herself, Loki portals the heroes to the fight.
 Gamora attacks Emma Frost with the Infinity Blade, but it shatters on her diamond skin, giving Ms. Marvel the opportunity to remove this Power Stone from the broken weapon.
 Hulk and Kang the Conqueror confront Gamora with their respective Space and Reality Stones.
 As she fights Kang's army, Gamora claims that she will remake the universe once Devondra is done devouring the old one so that there will be no suffering.
 Influenced by Loki's own agenda, Ant-Man steals the Reality and Space Stones, while Loki grabs some rocks on the ground and starts replacing the reclaimed Infinity Stones before the alternate Phylla-Vel and Moondragon can finish off Gamora.
 After teleporting them away, Loki tells Kang and Emma Frost that he now has the Infinity Stones.
 As Loki breaks down the barrier, Flowa is surprised with what she sees and writes it down.
 When Loki enters another universe, he finds that the Infinity Stones do not work here.
 He sees a group of Celestials and calls them the "puppet masters."
 Inside Warp World, Soldier Supreme notices that Devondra keeps regenerating as Adam Warlock finds that Gamora and the alternate Phylla-Vel and Moondragon are now in the Soul Stone.
 Elsewhere in the Soul Stone, Art Douglas is driving with his wife Yvette as he tells her that he was having visions of total destruction.
 They crash into a tree with a human face (a hybrid of Star-Lord and Groot called Peet).
 Art is grabbed by Peet and flies away as he promises Yvette that he will return.